oceanEcho/examples/js-to-ts/README.md

 # examples/js-to-ts

-App for demonstration the transition from javascript to typescript
+App for demonstration of the transition from javascript to typescript